Migrate from DoubleCloud

 Tinybird Pricing vs DoubleCloud

-Tinybird's Build plan is free, with no time limit or credit card required.
-The Build Plan includes 10 GB of data storage (compressed) and 1,000 published API requests per day.
+Tinybird's Free plan is free, with no time limit or credit card required.
+The Free plan includes 10 GB of data storage (compressed) and 1,000 published API requests per day.

 Tinybird's paid plans are available with both infrastructure-based pricing and usage-based pricing.
 DoubleCloud customers will likely be more familiar with infrastructure-based pricing.